 Yomadic Tunisia Tour Itinerary – Highlights

-Clash of civilizations: explore the ruins of Carthage, Roman amphitheatres, Berber villages, holy Islamic sites, and taste the unique influences that have created the cuisine of modern Tunis.
+- Clash of civilizations: explore the ruins of Carthage, Roman amphitheaters, Berber villages, holy Islamic sites, and taste the unique influences that have created the cuisine of modern Tunis.

-BONUS: we minimise driving time and stay in centrally located accommodation.
+small gang ▹ private transport ▹ great accommodation ▹ delicious meals ▹ we’ll take advantage of special events and hot local tips ▹ friendly and knowledgeable Western and Tunisian guides ▹ no-tourist-traps ▹ classic UNESCO plus unique lesser-known destinations ▹ BONUS: we minimise driving time and stay in centrally located accommodation.
 Each Yomadic Tunisia tour is unique – we’ll take advantage of any special events that may be happening when you visit.
-We keep a few secrets to not spoil the surprise, and you’ll see far more than the itinerary below.

 Yomadic Tunisia Tour – Daily Itinerary

 Welcome to Tunis!
 After checking into your historical (it’s just a little bit fancy) hotel in the very heart of Tunis, you’ll soon realise all major points of interest are nearby.
 You maybe tired from the flight, so a guided walking tour through a living labyrinth of history will be a relaxing way to discover this alluring city.
 Nearby Tunis Medina, a UNESCO World Heritage site, is a city-within-a-city and home to thousands of residents, market stalls, restaurants, and some of the most important Mosques in Tunisia.
 We’ll wander through, get an expert overview of what makes this city tick, and taste some local flavours along the way.
 Tonight, our get-to-know-you dinner will be at the best restaurant in Tunis (in our humble opinion).